Presidential elections in Singapore: Strictness of qualifications

 It has been pointed out that the stringent criteria severely limit the pool of available candidates.
-In 2005, the Prime Minister's press secretary estimated that only 700 to 800 people potentially satisfied the criteria.
-This may be contrary to the principle of equality under the law as it "impairs the equal right of candidature".
+In 2005, the Prime Minister's press secretary estimated that only 700 to 800 people potentially satisfied the criteria concerning the S$100 million paid-up capital for private sector candidates.
+In 2016, the criteria were further raised by mandating that firms have a minimum S$500 million shareholder equity, prospective candidates have served for at least three years as the chief executive, while the firms are continuously profitable.
+This is not withstanding that apart from the government linked companies, global MNCs are likely to bring in expatriate talents as the chief executive to oversee the subsidiary units headquartered in Singapore.
+In 2023, the Deputy Prime Minister Lawrence Wong revealed that there are only 413 companies with more than S$500 million shareholder equity.
+Only two in five, or 165 of these companies have chief executives or managing directors who are Singapore citizens.
+The aforementioned may be contrary to the principle of equality under the law as it "impairs the equal right of candidature".
 It also runs contrary to the principle of democracy which "demands that a broad selection of people should be able to stand for high public office".
 However, the press secretary wrote that the dignity of the office of the President and Singapore's reputation would be diminished by elections in which "manifestly unfit candidates participate, just for the sake of having one".